peterszerzo/annacingi-com/static/cms/credits/conduit.md

 ---
 title: Conduit
-role: Harness design and construction
+role: harness design and construction
 description: >-
   Original performance by and with Lottie Sebes.
 Performed in  Silent Green Kunstquartier, Berlin.